Marko-ding/Coding_challenge/README.md

 ### Page A
 * Route: ```/page_a```
 * Title: "Page A"
-* Content: Links to Page B and Page C, Tab 1
+* Content: Links to Page B and Page C: tab 1
 ### Page B
 * Route: ```/page_b```
 * Title: "Page B"